Using the Python SDK

 – What the agent intended to accomplish (e.g., “navigate to checkout”, “extract user name”).eval_score

-– A step-level rating (like "5"
+– A step-level rating (like"5"

 ) to assess performance at that point.eval_description

-– An explanation justifying the eval_score
+– An explanation justifying theeval_score

 , useful for audits or structured reviews.screenshot

-– Visual context for this step, either as a base64-encoded image or a file path.If you only have LLM calls with a supported provider you don’t need to create events for them!
+If your agent has tool calls or LLM usage, track them as events within each step.If you only have LLM calls with a supported provider you don’t need to create events for them!
 Lucidic will automatically create events for you.

 All of these are optional, but we recommend setting at leastdescription